Our Lady of the Assassins (novel): Medellín

 The other central theme of the novel is the city of Medellín as the backdrop for the urban violence and young hired killers.
 Medellín as the birthplace of several writers has been the space for many other literary and documentary works of authors like Tomás Carrasquilla, Fernando González, Porfirio Barba Jacob, Manuel Mejía Vallejo, Gonzalo Arango, León de Greiff and many others.
 It is a city of a rigid and conservative Catholic tradition and one of the most important industrial and business centers of Colombia.
 It came into a social crisis at the end of the 20th century due to the emergence of the mafias.
 The reasons why an entrepreneurial urban center and the leader of the national economy during the 1950s and 1960s began to overflow with violence is a complex sociological matter that involves society, politics and the culture of contemporary Colombia.
 The work of Vallejo put in evidence a nostalgia for the lost role of a city dominated by the social chaos and far from the presence of the State.
 About this the author says:

+Homosexuality

+The other theme is homosexuality.
+It is discussed in an open and natural way in a country where it is a taboo.
+Even if it appears as a secondary theme, because violence and sicarios are the main subjects, homosexuality in the novel calls strongly the attention of the reader.
+After all, an adult man has relationships with two male teenagers, who contrast their sexual preferences with the strong and male world of crime and guns.
+The website for education of Chile says to this regard:

+In the novel, homosexuality is not insinuated or suggested with malice, but it is a natural part of the context of the work.
+The other characters around do not see to it with a kind of scandal or surprise, but as something natural.
+The theme is introduced in the novel like this: